-An overwhelming competition and low interest for new listings minimize chances of your export efforts.
+The combination of intense competition and low interest in new listings can significantly diminish the chances of success in your export efforts.

-A strong export pitch is the key to draw buyer’s attention.
+A powerful export pitch holds the key to capturing the buyer’s attention.

-This means that a good export pitch present to buyers the most valuable information within the first two pages:
+This means that a good export pitch present to buyers the most valuable information within the very first pages:

 What does your company offer?